 (Note: Advanced courses are those with a pre-requisite of introductory courses or a sequence of introductory courses.
-For example, an advanced course in chemistry may require CHE 131 and CHE 132 as prerequisites.
-However, CHE 132, which requires CHE 131, is not an advanced course.
-At Stony Brook most advanced courses are numbered 300 or higher.)
+For example, an advanced course in chemistry may require CHE 131 and CHE 132

 At least 15 Credits across the Earth Science disciplines, astronomy, atmospheric sciences, and geology.
 Some marine science courses with an earth science theme are also acceptable.
 Graduate atmospheric science courses have an MAR designator.